eniac/paella/sosp23_artifact/README.md

 ### MPS

-We are unable to run MPS on the CloudLab machine, although it run on the machine we used to prepare for the manuscript.
-Unfortunately, that machine is down and so we are unable to let you reproduce the MPS results on that machine.

-Supposedly, one can generate data for MPS with the following command.
+NOTE(MPS): The CloudLab machine's Tesla P100 GPU is pre-Volta and, therefore, does not support full MPS functionality.
+We are not including support for this baseline in the artifact evaluation, but theoretically, on a newer GPU, one can generate data for MPS with the following command.
 Results are stored at `/bigdisk/results-mps`.

 ```
 ./gen_data_fig12_mps.sh